 Hey everyone!
-This month’s playbook is all about how you can start a coaching business, or how you can add coaching as a lucrative revenue stream even if you don’t consider coaching one of your primary areas of focus.
+Let’s talk about how you can start a coaching business, or how you can add coaching as a lucrative revenue stream even if you don’t consider coaching one of your primary areas of focus.

 But how do you do that?